TheJoobn/cs300-course-info-manager/README.md

  - Print Course  - INPUT COURSE CODE FROM USER TO OUTPUT COURSE INFORMATION

- - Enter File Name  - ALLOWS USER TO ENTER A FILE NAME TO THEN BE LOADE
+ - Enter File Name  - ALLOWS USER TO ENTER A FILE NAME TO THEN BE LOADED

  - Exit